 - NOTE 1 Please refer to addressing table.
 If the address is available, it must be programmed to 0 during MRS - NOTE 2 Reserved for Register control word setting.
 DRAM ignores MR command with BG0,BA[1:0]=111 and doesn't respond.
-When RFU MR code setting is inputted, DRAM operation is not defined. - NOTE 3 When RTT\NOM Disable is set in MR1, A5 of MR5 will be ignored. - NOTE 4 Parity latency must be programmed according to timing parameters by speed grade table. - NOTE 5 The Read DBI function is not supported for this product.
-RDBI must be programmed to 0.
+When RFU MR code setting is inputted, DRAM operation is not defined. - NOTE 3 When RTT_NOM Disable is set in MR1, A5 of MR5 will be ignored. - NOTE 4 Parity latency must be programmed according to timing parameters by speed grade table.